jatcwang/difflicious/docs/docs/docs/ConfiguringDiffers.md

 ## Unsafe API with `configureRaw`

-It is possible to use `configureRaw` to pass a "stringly-typed" path to configure the Differ and a raw `ConfigureOp`.
 This is a low-level API that you shouldn't really need in 99% of the cases.
+(Pleaes raise an issue if you feel like you shouldn't need to but was forced :))

+`configureRaw` takes a stringly-typed path to configure the Differ and a raw `ConfigureOp`.
 You won't get much help from the compiler here, but don't worry! types are still checked at runtime thanks to [izumi-reflect](https://github.com/zio/izumi-reflect)

 ```scala